 How Figure’s mortgage refinancing process differs

 While the in-person appraisal process is standard and required by all lenders to complete a mortgage refinance, the other parts of the Figure process are much quicker and easier than a traditional lender.
 First of all, there is no paperwork.
 You apply for our mortgage refinance online , and you can be done with the application in minutes.
-Secondly, instead of waiting an average of 39 days, you can see your refinancing application close in as few as 10 days.
+Secondly, instead of waiting an average of 39 days, you can see your refinancing application close in days.
 Finally, we have a dedicated support team to help walk you through the process and answer any questions you have.